trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 ```julia
 trixi2vtk("out/solution_000*", output_directory="out", nvisnodes=10)
 ```
-Then open the `.pvd` file in Paraview and watch the solution video.
+then open the `.pvd` file in Paraview and watch the solution video.

 # Exercise 4: Generate a mesh with two objects and run again

 The final exercise is to demonstrate the ease with which the user can update a new mesh and modify an existing elixir file to run a new simulation.

-To begin "clean" the output directory of old plotting files with
+To begin "clean" the Trixi output directory of old solution/plotting files with
 ```
 rm out/*.h5 out/*.vtu out/*.pvd
 ```